raspy135/Qun-mk2/README.md

 - VCF Volume
 - 2 / 4 pole
 - 2nd Filter (When VCF is 2 pole)
-- All parameters in LFO submode
+- All parameters in LFO sub-mode
 -  Effector parameters (Type, Speed, Depth and Feedback)
 -  VCF ENV Src